 Le temps

-"I understand you two had a bit of a contretemps."
+"I understand you two had a bit of a contretemps.""No, just a temps."

 -- I know I read this somewhere, despite what the lying Internet says